 9. Use Social Search & Monitoring Tools

 Make sure you’re monitoring not only your own social profiles, but also your competitor’s profiles, to see what is working and what is not!
-If you see that one type of content is reaching a lot more people or getting more engagement (such as video!), then you know that you should do a lot more of that.
+If you see that one type of content is reaching a lot more people or getting more engagement (such as video made with a online video maker!), then you know that you should do a lot more of that.
 Always monitor your stats.
 Most importantly, see what efforts are driving traffic to your website.
 Because, that’s the goal (unless you’re selling direct via social of course).

 Social search tools can also give you new ideas of things to post, as well as the best hashtags to use.